nodegit/nodegit/README.md

 sudo apt-get install libssl-dev
 ```

+Additionally, you need `curl-config` on your system.
+You need one of these packages:
+  * libcurl4-gnutls-dev
+  * libcurl4-nss-dev
+  * libcurl4-openssl-dev

 If you are still encountering problems while installing, you should try the
 [Building from source](http://www.nodegit.org/guides/install/from-source/)
 instructions.